-Number of Preferred Shares Shares Shareholders Series A1 Preferred 31,357,306 Ashmore Global Special Situations Fund 4 Limited Partnership and Ashmore Global Special Situations Fund 5 Limited Partnership ("Ashmore") and International Finance Corporation ("IFC") Series B1 Preferred 15,649,083 Ashmore Cayman SPC Limited ("Ashmore Cayman") and IFC Series EEL Preferred 22,311,516 Evergreen Ever Limited ("EEL") Total 69,317,905
+Number of Preferred Shares Shares Shareholders Series A1 Preferred Ashmore Global Special Situations Fund 4 Limited Partnership and Ashmore Global Special Situations Fund 5 Limited Partnership ("Ashmore") and 31,357,306 International Finance Corporation ("IFC") Series B1 Preferred 15,649,083 Ashmore Cayman SPC Limited ("Ashmore Cayman") and IFC Series EEL Preferred 22,311,516 Evergreen Ever Limited ("EEL") Total 69,317,905

-In 2018, upon issuance of the convertible bonds to third-party investors, the Company signed a contribution and issuance agreement with the existing preferred shareholders, in which all the preferred shareholders of the Company agreed that when contribution conditions from bond holders are met, the existing shareholders will exchange their respective Series A1, Series B1 and Series EEL Preferred where Series C1 Preferred shares ("Series C1 Preferred") is for Series B1 Preferred shareholders, Series C2 Preferred shares ("Series C2 Preferred") is for Series B1 Preferred shareholders, and Series D1 Preferred shares ("Series D1 Preferred") is for Series EEL Preferred, respectively, with amended preferential rights.
+In 2018, upon issuance of the convertible bonds to third-party investors, the Company signed a contribution and issuance agreement with the existing preferred shareholders, in which all the preferred shareholders of the Company agreed that when contribution conditions from bond holders are met, the existing shareholders will exchange their respective Series A1, Series B1 and Series EEL Preferred where Series C1 Preferred shares ("Series C1 Preferred shares ("Series C2 Preferred") is for Series B1 Preferred shareholders, and Series D1 Preferred shares ("Series D1 Preferred") is for Series B1 Preferred") is for Series B1 Preferred shareholders, and Series D1 Preferred shares ("Series D1 Preferred") is for Series EEL Preferred, respectively, with amended preferential rights.
 In 2019, contribution conditions were met and the Series C1 (formerly A1), C2 (formerly B1) and D1 (formerly EEL) Preferred were issued.